microsoft/PageTour-SDK/README.md

 User readiness, digital app adoption, and app feature visibility in enterprise and consumer products is efficacious when driven interactively, and within the context of the application.
 However, the cost and delay in engineering such assets significantly impacts fast adoption, smooth engagement, and overall user satisfaction for your application.
-PageTour SDK addresses this ubiquitous challenge through interactive page tours.
+PageTour SDK addresses this ubiquitous challenge through interactive page tours, System Annoucement and Smart Tips.
+It also supports Voice-to-Text transcript generation to add transcripts on-the-go for audio voiceovers.

 PageTour is a lightweight, Typescript SDK distributed as an NPM package.
 The SDK can be consumed in Angular, React, Typescript, and Plain JavaScript web apps.
 It provides an intuitive UI to web developers and application admins to author guided tours for web apps.
 Tours can be shared with end users through generated URLs, and also be targeted to a defined set of users.

-PageTour SDK is easy to use and provides a number of options to customize your product for feature readiness and landing efforts.
+PageTour SDK is easy to use and provides a number of options to customize your product for feature readiness, release announcement and landing efforts.

+To address the user needs below tours can be created using Page tour

+### Page tour and Interactive Guides
+Page Tour has been split into two separate features, enhanced with stability fixes, and improved component selectors
+• Page Tours blur out rest of the page, except for highlighted component
+• Allows users to stay focused on the tour step
+• Reduces tour failures due to users interacting with page when a tour is running
+• Interactive Guides allows users to interact with page as a tour is running to allow short immersive in-system training (existing feature)

+### System Announcements
+System Announcements allow you to notify users about new major releases, such as a feature, workflows change etc., with a hero content for each page.
+Key features:
+•	Author multiple pages in a single announcement
+•	Customizable hero content on top with support for image, gif, video
+•	Customizable page titles, with rich editing options in body text
+•	Live preview in authoring experience

+### Smart Tips
+Smart Tips enable authors to highlight a component in a page to draw user’s attention.
+It acts as a focal point to provide additional details on hover, without leaving the page context.
+Key features:
+•	Non-intrusive design
+•	Options to permanently or temporarily dismiss Tips
+•	Author multiple tips in a single bundle with common start/end dates

 ## Installation

 ### PageTour SDK

     npm install pagetour-sdk